 Beware!
 Don’t hire an employee if you don’t have:

-Full-time vs Part-time: If you’re already convinced by the idea of incorporating an employee, ask yourself, what type of compromise am I expecting from this person?
+If you’re already convinced by the idea of incorporating an employee ask yourself: What type of compromise am I expecting from this person?
 What types of tasks and availability is necessary?

 Employers are legally expected to collect and pay taxes throughout the whole payroll process.
 Here are some U.S. Federal payroll taxes components you should take into consideration: